Mariusthvdb/custom-ui/README.md

 ![configuration-resources](https://github.com/Mariusthvdb/custom-ui/blob/master/configuration-resources.png)

 ### HACS
-As I dont use [HACS](https://hacs.xyz) myself, I won't go into the details of a HACS install, but if you do use HACS, this repo can be added to the custom repositories.
+As I don't use [HACS](https://hacs.xyz) myself, I won't go into the details of a HACS install, but if you do use HACS, this repo can be added to the custom repositories.

 ## Check the correct loading of Custom-ui
 Having finished the above procedure, you should check if everything went well, and the info screens reflect the newly adapted file as it should.
 See below: